bigwiv/Biopython-cn/chr12.rst

 limit which is the desired maximum error. run\_fdist can (and probably should) be safely replaced with run\_fdist\_force\_fst.

-12.3.1.2??Final notes
+12.3.1.2  Final notes
 ^^^^^^^^^^^^^^^^^^^^^

 The process to determine the average *F*\ :sub:`*st*` can be more sophisticated than the one presented here.
 For more information we refer you to the FDist README file.
-Biopython°Øs code can be used to implement more sophisticated approaches.
+Biopython‚Äôs code can be used to implement more sophisticated approaches.

-12.4??Future Developments
+12.4  Future Developments
 -------------------------

 The most desired future developments would be the ones you add yourself